 There's always something more to learn, or something that you can strive to do better than your competitors.
-Identify these areas, incorporate continuous learning as an integral part of your job, and evaluate your skills periodically, keep your skill-set current and updated.
-Do regular researches, read voraciously, ask probing questions, jot down every idea that comes your way, benchmark the successful people whom you admire and find a mentor.
+Identify these areas, incorporate continuous learning as an integral part of your job search, and keep your skill-sets current and updated.

 While this may seem like common sense, many professionals can stumble at this hurdle.
-Your application should be achievement-driven and sell to a potential employer the benefits of hiring you as an employee.
-It should always be tailored to the selection criteria and explain why you are the right person for the role.
+A good CV should be achievement-driven and sell to a potential employer the benefits of hiring you as an employee.
+It should always be tailored to the job for which you apply for and explain why you are the right person for the role.
 Think of your CV as a sales document – it needs to sell you and where you can add value, and convince potential employers that it will be worth their time to interview you.

 7. Consider interim management